rsmarples/PowerShell-Host/README.md

 PowerShell-Host is a JavaScript library which hosts a [PowerShell](https://github.com/PowerShell/PowerShell) process to allow running commands and getting the results back quickly.
-PowerShell Exceptions are intercepted the Exception.Message is emitted to stderr.
+PowerShell Exceptions are intercepted and the Message property is emitted to stderr.

 This implementation uses Promises to make things easy to use: